wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **Q:**&ensp;What is there to be afraid of?

 **M:**&ensp;The unknown.
-The not-beïng, not-knowing, not-doing.
+The not-beïng, not-knowing, not-doïng.
 The beyond.

 **Q:**&ensp;You mean to say that while you can share the manner of your achievement, you cannot share the fruits?

-**M:**&ensp;Of course I can share the fruits and I am doing so all the time.
+**M:**&ensp;Of course I can share the fruits and I am doïng so all the time.
 But mine is a silent language.
 Learn to listen and understand.

 **Q:**&ensp;I do not see how one can begin without conviction.